WHEN LOVE FEELS LIKE A BURDEN, TRUTH DRAWS THE LINE.

 Case Summary

-A 30-year-old woman, named Camille, is single and has a golden retriever named Lucky who is well-loved by her family—until her married older sister, Danielle, had a long-awaited child after years of infertility.
+A 30-year-old woman, named Camille, is single and has a golden retriever named Lucky who is well-loved by her family—until her married older sister, Maria, had a long-awaited child, Jackson, after years of infertility.
 The dynamic shifted when the sister began perceiving Lucky as a threat to her baby’s comfort, despite the dog being quiet and well-behaved.

 Camille (Dog Owner):